Every year, John and I book cross-country ski trips into backcountry lodges in an effort to make the winters fun and enjoyable.

 Most of the time you’re skiing in the trees but occasionally there are peek-a-boo views.
 There is one section that was badly flooded in 2013, but new bridges make the area easy to navigate.
 From here, you’re less than 30 minutes to the lodge.

-All told, it took us three hours to ski to Sundance Lodge and 2 ½ hours to ski out.
+It took us three hours to ski to Sundance Lodge and 2.5 hours to ski out.

 Before we even set foot in the lodge, we were warmly welcomed by Mike Christensen, the foreman.
 And once inside, we were in for a treat.